Abdelapv53/abdelapv53.github.io/_posts/2021-01-27-Lights-Camera.md

 ![dataset](/assets/img/The data.jpg)

-Since it was a considerably large dataset and also to produce more specific results.
-I decided to shrink the dataset into just the movies produced in the USA and managed to return with a quarter of the original amount.
+Since it was a considerably large dataset and also to produce more specific results, I decided to shrink the dataset into just the movies produced in the USA and managed to return with a quarter of the original amount.
 To further make it a bit simpler, I've also only included the top 5 most watched movie genres: Drama, Action, Comedy, Horror and Sci-Fi.

 ## The Tests: